lukegotjellyfish/Preset-manager-for-NexusMods/README.md

 # NexusGetCategories
 Python script to create a category dictionary for every nexus link provided in links.txt in the same directory.

-Run GetGameList.js in the console of a browser while on https://www.nexusmods.com/games to get a list
+Run GetGameList.js in the console of a browser while on https://www.nexusmods.com/games to get a new list, provided list has 1021 games, all as of 28/07/2020

 Requires:
 - requests